RubixML/Housing/README.md

 $losses = $estimator->steps();
 ```

-Here is an example of what the validation score and training loss looks like when they are plotted.
-You can plot the loss yourself by importing the `progress.csv` file into your favorite plotting software.
+Here is an example of what the validation score and training loss look like when plotted.
+You can plot the values yourself by importing the `progress.csv` file into your favorite plotting software.

 ![R Squared Score](https://raw.githubusercontent.com/RubixML/Housing/master/docs/images/validation-score.svg?sanitize=true)